American football: Other countries

 Europe is a major target for the expansion of the game by football organizers.
 In the United Kingdom in the 1980s, the sport was popular, with the 1986 Super Bowl being watched by over four million people (about 1 out of every 14 Britons).
-Its popularity faded during the 1990s, coinciding with the establishment of the Premier League — the top level of the English association football (soccer) league system.
+Its popularity faded during the 1990s, coinciding with the establishment of the Premier League—the top level of the English association football (soccer) league system.
 According to BBC America, there is a "social stigma" surrounding American football in the UK, with many Brits feeling the sport has no right to call itself "football" due to the lack of emphasis on kicking.
 Nonetheless, the sport has retained a following in the United Kingdom; the NFL operates a media network in the country, and since 2007 has hosted the NFL International Series in London.
 Super Bowl viewership has also rebounded, with over 4.4 million Britons watching Super Bowl XLVI.
 The sport is played in European countries like Switzerland, which has American football clubs in every major city, and Germany, where the sport has around 45,000 registered amateur players.
+In Finland, the sport has been played since the mid-1970s, and the Vaahteraliiga—the Finnish American football championship league—since 1980.

 In Brazil, football is a growing sport.
 It was generally unknown there until the 1980s when a small group of players began playing on Copacabana Beach in Rio de Janeiro.
 The sport grew gradually with 700 amateur players registering within 20 years.
 Games were played on the beach with modified rules and without the traditional football equipment due to its lack of availability in Brazil.
 Eventually, a tournament, the Carioca championship, was founded, with the championship Carioca Bowl played to determine a league champion.
 The country saw its first full-pad game of football in October 2008.
 According to The Rio Times, the sport is one of the fastest-growing sports in Brazil and is almost as commonly played as soccer on the beaches of Copacabana and Botafogo.

 Football in Brazil is governed by the Confederação Brasileira de Futebol Americano (CBFA), which had over 5,000 registered players as of November 2013.
 The sport's increase in popularity has been attributed to games aired on ESPN, which began airing in Brazil in 1992 with Portuguese commentary.
 The popularity and "easy accessibility" of non-contact versions of the sport in Brazil has led to a rise in participation by female players.
 According to ESPN, the American football audience in Brazil increased 800% between 2013 and 2016.
 The network, along with Esporte Interativo, airs games there on cable television.
-The NFL has expressed interest in having games in the country, and the Super Bowl has become a widely watched event in Brazil at bars and movie theaters.
+NFL had expressed interest in having games in the country, eventually resulting in São Paulo's Arena Corinthians hosting Brazil's first NFL game in 2024, and the Super Bowl has become a widely watched event in Brazil at bars and movie theaters.